 |Full Form of MPPSC||Madhya Pradesh Public Service Commission|

 Full Form of IPS

-Bottom line, you have to extensively study for the IPS exam in order to crack it.
+The bottom line, the aspirant has to study for the IPS exam to crack it extensively.
 It's one of the toughest exams in the country.
-Having said that, passing it with flying colours enables your application to stand out from the crowd.
-Through it, you can obtain any respectable career.
+However, passing it with flying colours enables the application to stand out from the crowd.
+Through it, aspirants can obtain any respectable career.